 Some more taping action and a view of the outer shell of my project.
 Yes, I know this angle is very unflattering for me.
 I contemplated not keeping this picture in the post :(

-Michael's design he picked out.
+M's design he picked out.
 The next time he comes into class he will be cutting out the rest of this design to use on the top of his table.

 My 'finished' project.
 I wasn't supposed to put the knobs on just yet, as I still need to adhere the decorative cloth/paper to this project, but I wanted to do it to see how it would look.